Saturday's Scottish Gossip

 Last updated on .From the section Scottish

-Scotland manager Steve Clarke wants to leave Edinburgh's Oriam and use Lesser Hampden in Glasgow as the national team's training base, starting with the week building up to the opening Euro 2024 qualifier against Cyprus on 25 March.
+Scotland manager Steve Clarke wants the national team to leave Edinburgh's Oriam and use Lesser Hampden in Glasgow as their training base, starting with the week building up to the opening Euro 2024 qualifier against Cyprus on 25 March.
 (Sun)

+Rangers boss Michael Beale's comments about Celtic counterpart Ange Postecoglou being a "lucky" manager lacked self-awareness and class, says former Parkhead striker Chris Sutton.
+(Daily Record)

 Rangers' new midfield signing Nicolas Raskin says former Celtic boss Ronny Deila - who was his manager at Standard Liege - told him there is "way more passion and ambition" in Glasgow than Belgian football.
 (Daily Record)